Parole in Place for Military Families

 - A current member of the Selected Reserve of the Ready Reserve

 - Someone that has previously served in the U.S. Armed Forces or Selected Reserve of the Ready Reserve

 The immediate family member that wants to be granted parole in place must be one of the following:

 - Unmarried child (under age 21)

 How to Apply for Parole in Place

-You must obtain your Parole in Place before you can begin the process of adjusting status.
-If you do not first get the Parole in Place granted, your application to adjust status will almost certainly be rejected.
+You must obtain parole in place before you can begin the process of adjusting status.
+If you do not first get the parole in place granted, your application to adjust status will almost certainly be denied.
 First, prepare Form I-131, Application for Travel Document.
 You will also be required to include the following items with your application: